Cyborn/ue4-style-guide/README.md

 <a name="bp-vars-categories"></a>
 #### 3.2.3 Categories ![#](https://img.shields.io/badge/lint-supported-green.svg)

-If a class has only a small number of variables, categories are not required.

-If a class has a moderate amount of variables (5-10), all `Editable` variables should have a non-default category assigned.
-A common category is `Config`.
+Every variabele in a blueprint should be part of a category.
+We allow only these root categories:

+1. **`Components`**</br>
+Every component of a class goes here automatically.</br>
+Usually, variables are never manually assigned to this category.
+2. **`Config`**</br>
+All variables defining the behaviour of a class go here.</br>
+All variables in this category must be `public`.
+3. **`Internal`**</br>
+All variables used for internal logic of a class go here.</br>
+This category is treated as `protected` or `private`, thus it cannot contain `Editable` variables.
+Every `public` variable in this category shuld be seen as a `protected` variable.</br>
+This is the only category that can contain `private` variables.
+4. **`Status`**</br>
+All variables noting a publically understandable state of the current class go here.</br>
+All variables in this category must be `public`.</br>
+This category contains variables such as **bActive** or **CurrentWorldSpeed**.
+This category should **not contain** variables marking an internal status that have no meaning outside the functions they are used in are make no clear statement about the object as a whole.

+The default category not allowed.

-If a class has a large amount of variables, all `Editable` variables should be categorized into sub-categories using the category `Config` as the base category.
-Non-editable variables should be categorized into descriptive categories describing their usage.
+If a class has a large amount of variables, variables can be categorized into sub-categories using the root category as the base category.

 > You can define sub-categories by using the pipe character `|`, i.e. `Config | Animations`.

 Example: A weapon class set of variables might be organized as:

+	|-- Components
 	|-- Config
 	|	|-- Animations
 	|	|-- Effects
-	|	|-- Audio
-	|	|-- Recoil
+	|-- Internal
 	|	|-- Timings
+	|-- Status
-	|-- Animations
+	|	|-- Animations
-	|-- State
-	|-- Visuals
+	|	|-- Effects

 <a name="3.2.4"></a>
 <a name="bp-vars-access"></a>